home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ### State trigger

 Fires when the state of any of given entities changes.
-If only `entity_id` is given trigger will fire for all state changes, even if only state attributes change.
+If only `entity_id` is given, the trigger will fire for all state changes, even if only state attributes change.
+If only one of `from_state` or `to_state` are given, the trigger will fire on any matching state change, but not if only attributes change.

 <div class='note'>